natalieagus/50005-pa1-2024-template/README.md

 - `bin/` - Contains compiled executables for system programs.
   - `find` - Program to find files.
-  - `ld` - Program for loading files.
+  - `ld` - Program for listing the contents of the current directory.
-  - `ldr` - Program to load and run files.
+  - `ldr` - Program for listing the contents of the current directory recursively.
 - `cseshell` - The main executable for the CSEShell.
 - `files/` - Contains various test files used with the shell and system programs.
   - `combined.txt`, `file1.txt`, `file2.txt`, ... - Test text files.